The pressure is on for CIOs to investigate the benefits of hybrid IT.

 Growth in cloud-first initiatives and IoT has CIOs reconsidering their large expenditure on data centers, which typically amounts to a quarter of their budget.(1) Yet, there still remains a requirement to maintain some on premises workloads for mission-critical, compliance and cost reasons.

-The one-size-fits-all infrastructure is slowly being mothballed in favor of an agile hybrid IT approach that allows for easy customization in the face of a rapidly moving market.
+The one-size-fits-all IT infrastructure has given way to a more agile hybrid IT approach that allows for easy customization in the face of a rapidly moving market.
 The hybrid paradigm offers what today’s enterprise need–a scalable, flexible and cost-efficient IT infrastructure that quickly adapts to current and future business requirements.

 The Many Upsides of Hybrid IT

 A hybrid IT infrastructure enables enterprises to dramatically improve operations while reducing costs.
 It offers the flexibility of maintaining mission-critical workloads on-prem and in colocation facilities, while moving others to the cloud and to edge data centers.
 This hybrid IT framework feeds business growth by ensuring that key IT resources are available on demand.
 This, in turn, accelerates time to market and drives new product innovation.

 Creating a Business Priorities Construct